Science Concentration

 Curriculum

-The Science program has a strong focus on climate that is led by Professor Marguerite Holloway, the school's Director of Science and Environmental Journalism and author of a forthcoming book on climate change.
+The Science program has a strong focus on climate that is led by Professor Marguerite Holloway, the school's Director of Science and Environmental Journalism.
+She is the author of a forthcoming book on climate change, Take to the Trees: A Story of Hope, Science, and Self-Discovery in America's Imperiled Forests.

 The M.A. program includes instruction by climate scientists and offers students the chance to take climate-related classes in other departments, including law, public health, ecology, anthropology, earth and environmental sciences.